 If you have a "HOLD" on your registration, you will not be permitted to register on-line and you should come to the Office of Academic Records and Registrar (Memorial Hall, Room 207) to speak with the Associate Dean for Academic Records and Registrar - Law.
+You can also contact the office via e-mail at lawoar@hofstra.edu.
 Most holds are due to an outstanding balance on a student's account (e.g., hold placed by the University's Office of the Bursar/Student Accounts).